Article

 Recoverable damages

 Recoverable damages are specific types of damages listed in the indemnification clause.
-These can vary and are negotiated by the parties.
+These can vary, and the parties negotiate them.
 The principal categories of recoverable damages are:

-• Liabilities.
-Liabilities are composed of debts and other legal obligations.
-The indemnifying party becomes responsible for a liability when the liability is legally imposed, but before the money is paid.
+• Liabilities are composed of debts and other legal obligations.
+The indemnifying party becomes responsible for a liability when the liability is legally imposed but before the money is paid.

-• Causes of action.
-Causes of action include damages resulting from a right to seek relief.
+• Causes of action include damages resulting from a right to seek relief.
 The indemnifying party becomes responsible for a cause of action when the indemnified party's—or a third party's—right to seek relief, as the case may be, accrues.

 What are the common exceptions to indemnification?

-There are a number of common exceptions to indemnification.
-They generally relate to circumstances where the indemnified party's own actions either cause or contribute to the harm that triggers indemnification.
+There are a number of common indemnification exceptions.
+They generally relate to circumstances where the indemnified party's actions either cause or contribute to the harm that triggers indemnification.
 For example, an indemnification provision may exclude indemnification for claims or losses that result from the indemnified party's:

 • Negligence or gross negligence